JetBrains/kotlin-web-site/pages/docs/reference/fun-interfaces.md

 ## SAM conversions

-For functional interfaces, you can use SAM conversions that help you make your code more concise and readable using [lambda expressions](lambdas.html#lambda-expressions-and-anonymous-functions).
+For functional interfaces, you can use SAM conversions that help make your code more concise and readable by using [lambda expressions](lambdas.html#lambda-expressions-and-anonymous-functions).

 Instead of creating a class that implements a functional interface manually, you can use a lambda expression.
-Thanks to a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into an instance of a class that implements the interface.
+With a SAM conversion, Kotlin can convert any lambda expression whose signature matches the signature of the interface's single method into an instance of a class that implements the interface.

 For example, consider the following Kotlin functional interface: